davebakker/Engine/README.md

 ## Engine
+ This project is the start of my personal journey to learn about (game) engines, (3D) graphics.
+This project is also offered me a deeper insight of the programming language C++.

-This engine is created with the support of the [GLFW getting started guide](https://www.glfw.org/docs/latest/quick.html), the [guides from Learn OpenGL](https://learnopengl.com/), and the videos from [Cherno](https://www.youtube.com/user/TheChernoProject).
+This engine is created with the support of the [GLFW getting started guide](https://www.glfw.org/docs/latest/quick.html), the [Learn OpenGL guide](https://learnopengl.com/), and the videos from [Cherno](https://www.youtube.com/user/TheChernoProject).
 This project is the start of my personal journey to learn about (game) engines, (3D) graphics, and the programming language C++.

 ### Sources
 - [GLFW](https://www.glfw.org/) (Graphics Library Framework) is a lightweight and multi-platform utility library used with the Open Graphics Library.